ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/memory-latency/_review.md

         answers:
             - 256 bytes
             - 1MB
-            - It depends on our algorithm, but data that will take at least 100ns to arrive in the cache from RAM
+            - It depends on our algorithm, but data that will take at least 100ns to arrive in the cache from the RAM
             - We have to fill the L1/L2 caches completely
         correct_answer: 3
         explanation: >